prabhavk/mst-backbone-repo/README.md

 Parameters:

 output_prefix: prefix used for naming output files.
-Default prefix is alignment_UNRESTselector
+Default prefix is alignment_UNRESTselector.

 Output files:

-output_prefix.newick: the output tree in newick format.
+output_prefix.newick: the output tree in newick format

-output_prefix.edges: the output tree in edge list format.
+output_prefix.edges: the output tree in edge list format

 output_prefix.params: the parameters of the selected model